-This is a Draft Initial Report on the Protection of IGO and INGO Identifiers in all gTLDs, prepared by ICANN Staff and the Working Group for public comment on the proposed policy recommendationss currently under consideration by the PDP Working Group (“WG”).
+This is a Draft Initial Report on the Protection of IGO and INGO Identifiers in all gTLDs, prepared by ICANN Staff and the Working Group for public comment on the policy recommendation proposals currently under consideration by the PDP Working Group (“WG”).
 This Draft Initial Report has also been submitted to the GNSO Council on [Date].
-A finalf version of the Initial Report, with proposed final recommendations based on community input and continued WG deliberations will be prepared by the Working Group.
-An additional public comment period will follow for the WG’s considerationand construction of the Final Report prior to submission to the GNSO Council.
+A draft Final Report, with proposed policy recommendations which takes into account community input on this Initial Report, and continued WG deliberations will be prepared by the Working Group.
+An additional public comment period will be provided for the draft Final Report for the WG’s consideration in completing the Final Report prior to submission to the GNSO Council.

 SUMMARY